peterzen/wh2600-mqtt/README.md

 # wh2600-mqtt

-A lightweight Docker-based tool that retrieves live weather data from WH2600/Froggit personal weather stations and publishes it to MQTT.
+A lightweight Docker-based tool that retrieves live weather data from WH2600/Froggit personal weather stations and publishes it to MQTT, to be consumed by Home Assistant.

+This tool is also available as [HA Addon](https://github.com/peterzen/hass-pws-mqtt-addon)

 ## Supported Weather Stations